Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 **STOP:** How could we have determined the line in the figure above?
 {: .notice--primary}

 Long ago in math class, you may have learned how to choose a line to best approximate a two-dimensional dataset using **linear regression**, which we will now briefly describe.
-In regression, we first establish one variable as the *dependent* variable, which is typically plotted on the y-axis.
+In linear regression, we first establish one variable as the *dependent* variable, which is typically plotted on the y-axis.
 In our iris flower example, the dependent variable is petal width.

 Given a line, we use *L*(*x*) to denote the *y*-coordinate of the point on the line corresponding to a given *x*-coordinate.
 For this line, we can then define the **residual** of a data point (*x*, *y*) as the difference *y* - *L*(*x*) between its *y*-coordinate and the *y*-coordinate that the line estimates as corresponding to *x*.
 If a residual is positive, then the data point lies "above" the line, and if the residual is negative, then the point lies "below" the line (see figure below).